Parque Patagonia Discovery Trek

 Our final hiking day begins as we take off from the lake shore, making our way toward the park headquarters.
 We continue the Siete Lagunas hike until it merges with the classic Lagunas Altas trail, the first trail established in the park with sweeping views across the Chacabuco Valley.
 We continue hiking until we reach our accomodation for the night, Valle Chacabuco Lodge.
 Upon arrival, we will have showers, visit the new park museum and enjoy a celebratory dinner at the Rincon del Gaucho park restaurant.

 This morning we will wake up early and board our transportation back to Balamaceda, driving north along the Carretera Austral (“Southern Highway”), often called one of the world’s great road trips.
 We’ll drive along the turquoise Baker River, and then near the eastern border of the Northern Patagonian Ice Field.
+The total drive is approximately 6 hours.
 We can either drop you at the airport or in town depending on your flight departure time.
 We hope you have learned a lot and enjoyed your adventure.
 Thanks for choosing Wildland Trekking.

 Please Note: We always do everything in our power to follow the set itinerary, however occasionally trips are subject to itinerary changes based on a variety of circumstances, including but not limited to: extreme weather, availability of refugios, political or bureacratic obstacles, earthquakes, fires, flooding and more.

 - A detailed trip packet that takes the guesswork out of your travel, training, packing, and preparing for the trip

 - Access to our Adventure Consultant team 7 days a week